Laboratory Services

 The Department of Agriculture has a large and well equipped laboratory.
 It is the responsiblity of the laboratory for the processing of all soil and animal feed samples, along with faecial egg counting (FEC).

-Soil samples are analysed for a wide range of nutrients including NPK (nitrogen, phosphorous and potassium), trace elements and exchangeable cations (calcium, magnesium, potassium and sodium).
+Soil samples are analysed for a wide range of nutrients including NPK (nitrogen, phosphorous and potassium), pH, and other physical and chemical properties.

 The laboratory assists with the preparation of fish/squid samples for bacteriology tests.
 These samples are carried out by the public health laboratory at the Stanley hospital.

-The laboratory also provides support to the Veterinary Services section with animal disease diagnosis and runs tests such as haematology profiles on blood samples, preparation of blood for biochemistry screening at the hospital and parasitological testing of faeces samples (mainly sheep and cattle).
+The laboratory also provides support to the Veterinary Services section with animal disease diagnosis and runs tests such as haematology profiles on blood samples, preparation of blood for biochemistry screening at the hospital and parasitological testing of faeces samples.

 Soil and Plant testing